nabekhan/anki-template/docs/match.md

 - Each line starts with a category, followed by two colons separating it from the items under that category
 - Each item is separated by two commas
+- Categories and items are shuffled to enhance active recall

 An example: